uc3m-aerospace/MOLTO-IT/README.md

 ### Dependencies
 A recent version of Matlab is needed to run the code (R2016a or newer).
 The [Matlab Optimization Toolbox](https://es.mathworks.com/help/optim/index.html) is required to use most of the functionality.

-Additionally, the Matlab interface of the [Spice Toolkit](https://naif.jpl.nasa.gov/naif/toolkit.html) has to be installed to allow for ephemerides calculations.
+Download the Matlab interface of the [Spice Toolkit](https://naif.jpl.nasa.gov/naif/toolkit.html) for planets, comets and asteroids ephemerides calculations.
+Include the downloaded folders and subfolders in **MOLTO-IT/spice**.

-Include the downloaded folders and subfolders in MOLTO-IT/spice.
+Download apropriate ephemerides [NAIF](https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/) .bsp kernels.
+Include them in **MOLTO-IT/spice/kernels**

-Additionally, appropriate ephemerides .bsp kernels from [here](https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/) have to be download and included in MOLTO-IT/spice/kernels
+Modify the function **MOLTO-IT/spice/load_spice_kernels** to load only your rewuired kernels.

 ## Quick Usage Guide